 It is a courageous step to seek psychological services.
 As a therapist, it is important to me to honor this very first step in your process.
 Clients invite me into their world.
 They tell me their stories and I have the privilege of witnessing their lives and joining with them in their process.

 I use the therapeutic relationship and a collaborative approach to help you develop healthy patterns of relating to yourself and others.
 I tailor treatment to your needs and honor your various unique aspects and the unique aspects of your presenting concerns–exploring from a nonjudgmental and curious perspective and providing a safe environment where you can express your joys and pains.

 I was born in Fort Collins, Colorado.
 After living there for the first six years of my life, my family and I moved to the central Texas area.
 I have lived in central Texas most of my life.
-I attended Texas State University to obtain my bachelor’s in Psychology and minor in Sports Psychology.
+I attended Texas State University to obtain my Bachelor’s in psychology and minor in Sports Psychology.
 I was a group facilitator at Hays County Corrections and Supervisions within the Domestic Violence Prevention Program.
 As a facilitator, I taught groups for male and female probationers who were charged with domestic violence crimes.
 Additionally, I attended a massage therapy program in Costa Rica.
 I have always been fascinated with the mind-body connection.
 After my undergraduate experience, I moved to Fresno, California, where I attended graduate school at Alliant International University.
 I completed my APA accredited pre-doctoral internship at University of Texas Health Science Center in Tyler, Texas.
 I worked in a hospital setting with an integrative health approach.
 I have worked with clients across the lifespan with a variety of mental health concerns.
-Outside of work, I enjoy staying active, walking my dog (Leo), salsa dancing, engaging in anything outdoors related, and hanging out with my partner, family, and friends.
+Outside of work, I enjoy staying active, walking my dog, engaging in anything outdoors related, and hanging out with friends.